sidramesh2018/calc/README.md

 * `ENABLE_SEO_INDEXING` is a boolean value that indicates whether to indicate to search engines that they can index the site.

+* `FORCE_DISABLE_SECURE_SSL_REDIRECT` is a boolean value that indicates whether to disable redirection from http to https.
+Because such redirection is enabled by default when `DEBUG` is false, this option can be useful when you want to simulate *almost* everything about a production environment without having to setup SSL.

 * `UAA_CLIENT_ID` is your cloud.gov/Cloud Foundry UAA client ID.
 It defaults to `calc-dev`.